Green Cremation Texas is now Cremation.Green

 Funeral Service Options After Losing a Micro Preemie

-A micro-preemie is a baby that’s born before 26 weeks into a pregnancy and weighs less than 1 pound 12 ounces.
+A micro-preemie is a baby or fetus that’s born before 26 weeks into a pregnancy and weighs less than 1 pound 12 ounces.
 The medical rule of thumb is that babies aren’t viable before 24 weeks of gestation.
 This is because statistically less than 50% of babies born before 24 weeks survive, meaning thousands of families experience this loss every year.

 Micro preemies can be buried just as another infant would be laid to rest.
 There are also a few cremation options for families that prefer this type of funeral service.
 At this young age, some hospitals offer onsite cremation.